 On Borders

-It is a border I was able to cross twice — once in 2010, en route a conference in Bhutan, when I spent 5 days in New Delhi.
+It is a border I was able to cross twice — once in 2010, when I spent 5 days in Delhi on my way to a conference in Bhutan, .
 And again in 2011 for the India-Pakistan men’s world cup cricket semi-final.
 It is significantly harder to cross this border today than it was back then.

 Today, the older me sees borders with added nuance — not simply as a tragedy or inevitability born of historic events, but as something designed and sustained to serve the interests of the state on both sides of the border.
 Borders are central to a global system fraught with injustice.